forensic-architecture/mtriage/docs/testing.md

 ```
 ./mtriage dev test
 ```

-See docs/custom-components.md for more information on how to write tests for a particular component.
+See [docs/custom-components.md](./custom-components.md) for more information on how to test a new component.